 The story of rural Internetification is just starting to be told, but it is clear that cooperatives will have a large role.
-The sooner policymakers realize that, the faster and less expensive it will be to connect everyone.
+The sooner policymakers realize that and prioritize cooperatives as targets for subsidy programs, the faster and less expensive it will be to connect everyone.